myron0220/SpringbootVueMS/README.md

 ## 3. Appendix
 - The database is run separetely on Google clound, as Replit's terminal seems to response lagly.
 - Important!!!
 I notice sometime the replit servers are not working correctly.
-If that cases happends, you can also build this project on your local machine:
+If this case happends, you may also build this project on your local machine:
 1. install npm and mvn.
 2. make sure you pwd is `*/SpringbootVueMS`, if not `cd SpringbootVueMS`
 3. `cp -f CORS&request_FOR_LOCAL_SETUP/request.js frontend/src/utils/request.js`